tsimeonov/Computer-Science/Computer Science/CM1030 How computers work/Week 5/notes.md

 `Numbers` are especially useful because they can represnet almost everyting else (e.g images, text).

 Binary numbers use base 2 and work similarly to decimal, enabling bits to represent both `whole and complex values`

+#### `Other types of data`

+`Bits` are the foundation of all digital data.
+By combining them, we can represent numbers, text, images, audio and video.

+- `Text` is stored using number codes like `ASCII` or `Unicode`, which support global languages.
+- `Images` use pixels, each represented by numebrs indicating `brightness` or `color`
+- `Sound` is stored as fas sequences of `samples`, recording air pressure changes as numbers
+- `Videos` are made of sequence of images, making them `data-heavy`